Menu

 Once you find the perfect spot, the next step is to mark out the boundaries (I like to do this with stakes), and then use a spade to remove any existing sod.
 At this point, you may need to use a tiller to break up the soil.
 Don’t til the soil more than 12 inches deep, or you risk damaging your soil structure.
 Depending on the type of soil you have, you may find that a garden fork is all you need to loosen the soil for planting.

 Next, test the soil.
 Testing your soil is the best way to ensure that your garden will actually grow and produce abundantly.
 There are inexpensive kits you can buy at any hardware store or online.
-The results of your test will determine any amendments you might need, such as aged manure to add nitrogen, bonemeal for phosphorus, or kelp for potassium.
+Your test results will determine any amendments you might need, such as aged manure to add nitrogen, bonemeal for phosphorus, or kelp for potassium.
 This article by The Old Farmer’s Almanac can help guide you in preparing your soil.
 Again, use your tiller or garden fork to work in any needed amendments.

 Pay attention to the structure of your soil, too.
-If you have heavy clay soil with poor drainage, this needs to be fixed before planting can begin.
+If you have heavy clay soil with poor drainage, you’ll want to fix this before putting in the garden.
 One way to do this is to add organic matter to the soil in the form of compost (added bonus – compost will add nutrients, too).
 Sand and perlite can also help to improve soil drainage.
 Check out this guide from The University of Maryland Extension on how to improve soil drainage.

 One more consideration for your in-ground garden is any local ordinance or HOA rules that may apply.
 Depending on where you live, there may be some type of regulation about where on your property you can plant a garden.
 Make sure you know about these up-front because it would be a terrible waste to install your garden only to have to tear it out again for violating local regulations.